mgarcar/Studicount/README.md

 ## Installation
+Download the py file uploaded in the repository and run it.

 ## Usage
+Open the py file uploaded in the repository with a python compatible app (example: Pycharm).
+Run the code.
+Introduce the category on which you would like to find discounts.
+Now introduce your location area.
+If you are indiffernt just insert both.
+Once you get the discounts you will have the option to create a folder.
+Insert the name you wich to assign to your folder and write all the dicsounts you want to include in the folder.

 ## Credits
 This project was entirely executed by Maria Gabriela Rey, Sofia Ambrosi, Araceli Pfeiffer and Marta Garcia Carceller